STREETLY,

 the car.
 I don't feel too guilty, to be honest.
 Of

-course, I should because I know it's wrong.
-And I would hate the shame of
+course, I should.
+But I would hate the shame of

 to the end of that garden.
-Ahead of you on the
+Ahead of us on the

 track, straight on, is a field, all blocked off by a

-tall hawthorn hedge and bits of fencing and an old
+tall hawthorn hedge and bits of fencing and probably

 brown horses are munching on the grass on the other